hyperspy/hyperspy/doc/user_guide/model.rst

 Curve fitting
 *************

-HyperSpy can perform curve fitting in n-dimensional data sets.
-It can create a model from a linear combinantion of predefined components and can use multiple optimisation algorithms to fit the model to experimental data.
-It supports bounds and weights.
+HyperSpy can perform curve fitting of one-dimensional signals (spectra) and two-dimensional signals (images) in n-dimensional data sets.
+Models can be created as a linear combination of predefined components and multiple optimisation algorithms can be used to fit the model to experimental data.
+Bounds and weights are supported.

+.. versionadded:: 0.9

+    Models can be created and and fit to experimental data in one and two dimensions i.e. spectra and images respectively.
+Most of the syntax is identical in either case.
+A one-dimensional model is created when a model is created for a :py:class:`~._signals.spectrum.Spectrum` whereas a two- dimensional model is created for a :py:class:`._signals.image.Image`.

 .. versionadded:: 0.7